alextselegidis/easyappointments/hexo/source/_posts/Check-out-the-REST-API-Docs.md

 - Documentation
 ---

 The upcoming version features the integration of a flexible REST API which you can use to manipulate every aspect of the applications data.
-You can developing your clients right now by installing the Alpha release and taking a look at the API documentation in the following link!
+You can start developing your clients right now by installing the Alpha release and taking a look at the API documentation in the following link!

 https://github.com/alextselegidis/easyappointments/blob/develop/doc/rest-api.md